sampreeth65/CardGuessGame/ReadMe.md

 Diamonds, C for Clubs and S for Spades.
 The player has three attempts to guess the correct suit.
 Points are deducted from the player’s score each time the player guesses incorrectly.
 Points deduction during this part of the game are as follows

-Incorrect Guess    |    Points deducted
+Incorrect Guess    |    Points deducted:
       1st          |         5
       2nd          |        10
       3rd          |        15